 Of course!
 We have a wealth of free programming and even a few completely free venues!
 In fact, The Officers’ Square Stage, Queen Street Acoustic Stage, King’s Place Stage and Fredericton’s Own Stage (in front of City Hall) all feature free shows with up-and-coming Fredericton artists throughout the weekend.
 The Barracks Tent hosts our highly popular Stingray Rising Star Competition on the Friday of the Festival, and Harvest also features free workshops at the Fredericton Public Library on Saturday afternoon.
 We also have a free show in the Moose Light Blues Tent on Wednesday, before anything else happens in the tents, and we have Lawnchair Blues on Saturday Afternoon in the Stingray Barracks Tent.
 Check the Schedule for all of your free programming options.

 Can I Bring…?

 That depends on the kind of camera.
 Does it have a big professional/SLR lens?
 Please don’t bring it.
 Does it fit in your pocket (like a little point-and-shoot)?
 You’re probably safe.
 If it’s primarily your phone, but functions as a camera too?
 You’re golden – we’re not going to take your phone away.
 How would you live-tweet what an awesome time you’re having?
 Some artists (especially the big guys) request ABSOLUTELY NO photography, so we sometimes have to be stricter than others – especially in the Blues Tent.
 So keep that in mind!

 Most of our venues are 19+, but minors are welcome at free shows, all of which are all-ages, and there is a completely family-friendly venue at Officers’ Square.
 Additionally, Harvest presents Congo Square on Saturday morning, which is a family event specifically geared toward children.
 For the slightly older children who aren’t of legal drinking age, all shows in the Barracks are wet/dry for the all-ages crowd.
-Minors are also allowed to attend Playhouse shows, Classified & David Myles at the Mojo and the EARLY shows at the Blues Tent (that is to say, the ones that start around supper time), as long as they are accompanied by an adult.
+Minors older than 2 are also allowed to attend Playhouse shows, and the EARLY shows at the Blues and Mojo Tents (that is to say, the ones that start around supper time), as long as they are accompanied by an adult.